 Radio 2's Cecil Sharp Collection

-At this year's Radio 2 Folk Awards, the first inductee in our new Hall of Fame will be the folk collector Cecil Sharp.
+At the 2014 Radio 2 Folk Awards, the first inductee in our new Hall of Fame was the folk collector Cecil Sharp.
 Sharp is a godfather of English traditional music, who helped to preserve much of the country's folk heritage.

 Folk music's oral tradition was in danger of dying out, but Sharp wrote down more than 1600 tunes or lyrics and his work was a key part of the first 20th century folk 'revival'.